Samantha Maloney: Hole (1998–2000)

 In 1998, Maloney was offered an audition in Los Angeles for the role of drummer in Hole, a position vacated by Patty Schemel.
 With her audition a success she was accepted by the band and so officially joined up with Hole, leaving Shift behind to join the band.
 At 22, Maloney was on the road with Hole at the height of their popularity, playing sold out arenas and touring extensively in the U.S., Australia, Japan, and the United Kingdom whilst also appearing on television and in magazines, as well as Hole's recordings and videos.

-Mötley Crüe (2000)
+Mötley Crüe (2000–2002)

 In 2000, Hole went on hiatus and Maloney was offered the drum chair for Mötley Crüe to fill in for then-drummer Randy Castillo, who was out of action due to a duodenal ulcer.
-She is the drummer on the live DVD of the New Tattoo tour, Motley Crue – Lewd, Crued & Tattooed.
+She is featured on the live DVD of the New Tattoo tour, Motley Crue – Lewd, Crued & Tattooed.